BroadcomMFD/bridge-for-git-explorer/README.md

 As well as with the previous option, you can download an element to your cloned repository by pulling the element, using the in-built git VS Code **Pull** option or by issuing the `git pull` command in your terminal.

-For more information about work-environment Git-Endevor mappings, see [Work with Synchronized Repositories](https://techdocs.broadcom.com/us/en/ca-mainframe-software/devops/ca-endevor-integrations-for-enterprise-devops/1-0/ca-endevor-bridge-for-git/Using-ca-enterprise-git-bridge/work-with-git-endevor-mappings.html).
+For more information about work-environment Git-Endevor mappings, see [Work with Git to Endevor Mappings](https://techdocs.broadcom.com/us/en/ca-mainframe-software/devops/endevor-bridge-for-git/2-0/using/work-with-git-to-endevor-mappings.html).

 ![Add to Mapping with Dependencies](images/BFGE-add-to-map-dep.gif?raw=true 'Add to mapping with dependencies')
 <br /><br />